Martins3/Martins3.github.io/unix/tlpi/6/tlpi-chapter-62.md

 # Linux Programming Interface: Chapter 62: Terminals
-> ldd 实在是看不懂，羞耻啊!

-All of the above is a `preamble` to saying that the need to program terminal devices is less frequent than it used to be.
+All of the above is a preamble to saying that the need to program terminal devices is less frequent than it used to be.
-> ok, 学一个单词 preamble

 ## 62.1 Overview
 Both a conventional terminal and a terminal emulator have an associated terminal